 WordPress.com is an online service that hosts websites/blogs free of charge as well as offering paid upgrades with additional features you might need as you grow.
 Users signing up for the service must be at least 13 years old for the US, or 16 years for the EU, and agree to abide by the Terms of Service.

-What do you get when you sign up?
+What do you get when you sign up for a free website?

-- A unique website URL, which is a sub-domain of WordPress.com or dotblog, WordPress.com’s domain venture
+- A unique, free website URL, which is a sub-domain of WordPress.com or dotblog, WordPress.com’s domain venture

 - Over 130 themes to choose from.
-Many of the newer themes can be customized with layout options, color options and/or the ability to upload headers or backgrounds.
+Many of the themes can be customized with layout options, color options and/or the ability to upload headers or backgrounds

-- All themes are “wigetized” to further customize your blog.
+- Most themes are “widgetized” to further customize your blog

-- The ability to embed media from YouTube, Vimeo, flickr, TED, Google Docs, Scribd, SoundCloud, etc. (Full official list: Support-Media.)
+- The ability to embed media from YouTube, Vimeo, flickr, TED, Google Docs, Scribd, SoundCloud, Anchor, etc.

 - Built-in comment and feedback spam protection

-- Social tools that publicize your posts and let your readers share your posts as well.
+- Social tools that publicize your posts and let your readers share your posts on their social media as well

-- Help close at hand to assist you in getting the most out of your WordPress.com experience thanks to a very active and creative user community, learning resources and Support docs that are open 24/7/365.
+- Help close at hand to assist you in getting the most out of your WordPress.com experience thanks to a very active and creative user community, direct support for upgraded plans and Support docs that are open 24/7/365.

 Many of the above free features can be extended even further with a paid upgrade plan that includes domain registration or connection, Premium themes, Custom Design, additional storage space for all your media including audio files, Videopress and more.
-Here’s a full list of the available upgrades

 The fine print:

-- Plugins, additional themes and FTP access are available exclusively on the Business or eCommerce plans.
+- Plugins, 3rd party themes and FTP access are available exclusively on the Business or eCommerce plans.

 - WordPress.com takes its Terms of Service very seriously and so should you.
-Sites with a Domain Mapping upgrade are still hosted at WordPress.com and bound by the same Terms of Service.
+Sites with a Custom Domain Name or Domain connection upgrade are still hosted on WordPress.com and bound by the same Terms of Service.

-The fine print shouldn’t put you off at all!
-Hundreds of thousands of WordPress.com bloggers publish new content every day and a very few have their posts featured on “Freshly Pressed“, WordPress.com’s hand-curated showcase.
-If you are a foodie blogger or write about environmental issues, you might also see your content featured on FoodPress or EcoPressed, WordPress.com’s collaborative e-zines.
-Also, every post to which you’ve added a category or tag is fed into WordPress.com’s Global Tag Listings to help people find your content.
+The fine print shouldn’t put you off!
+Hundreds of thousands of WordPress.com bloggers publish new content every day and every post where you’ve added an appropriate and relevant category or tag is fed into WordPress.com’s Global Tag Listings in the Reader to help people find your content.

-So there you have it in a rather large nutshell.
-Even if you aren’t yet convinced that you’re ready to publish your words to the world, sign up for a Private blog and you can test out WordPress.com to the max before launching your site to the world.
+There you have it in a rather large nutshell.
+Even if you aren’t yet convinced that you’re ready to publish, sign up and you can test out WordPress.com to the max before launching your site to the world.
 (If you are new to WordPress.com, you’re welcome to use my Refer-a-Friend code for a discount on any upgrade plan at signup.*)